Buy to Let Mortgages Made Easy

-Unlike in years past where a landlord only needed a rental coverage ratio of 125%, lenders now require landlords to have a rental coverage ratio of 145% and 170% for standard buy to lets and houses in multiple occupation respectively.
+Unlike in years past, where a landlord only needed a rental coverage ratio of 125%, lenders now require landlords to have a rental coverage ratio of 145% and 170% for standard buy to lets and houses in multiple occupations, respectively.

 In addition, landlords can no longer spread equity across their portfolio.
 Lenders now will review the landlord’s entire portfolio instead of looking at each property in isolation.
 This means that lenders will not provide a buy to let mortgage if one or more of the landlord’s properties do not turn a profit.